CGvanDrunen/Portfolio_minor_ADS/README.md

 #### MVLR production

+In week 8 my teammate Jefry el Bhwash and I worked on one of the first models the group made, which is a MVLR on energy production.
+I was the driver and he would be the navigator.
+We ended up unable to get the model to work and continued the next week where we did manage to get the model to work.
+The results were a bit too good to be true (R2-score of 0.98 on the validation set), and indeed the model was validated on only 1 day, this was most likey pure luck.
+The eventual MVLR me and my team made for production on multiple houses had a much more realistic score but I again was only navigator there and did not write any code thus it will not be discussed here.
+In the following notebook the whole performance of the first MVLR Jefry and I made is documented [W09_MVLR_production](W09_MVLR.pdf).

 #### LSTM production
 In week 15 the team and I had just finished writing a more simpel and understandable version of LSTM we already had.
-Since the one we made together with Brian had become a mess in which we did not know how to improve.
+Since the one we made together with Brian had become a mess which we did not know how to improve.
 My job was to make the new LSTM work for the production data of 1 house, I made the following notebook [W15_LSTM_productionV03](W15_LSTMProductionSimpleV03.pdf).
 During this process me and my teammate Jefry el Bhwash who was working on the consumption LSTM parallel to me ran into a couple of problems: